Saransh-cpp/Saransh-cpp/README.md

 You are probably looking for [my website](https://Saransh-cpp.github.io), specifically, the [open-source page](https://saransh-cpp.github.io/opensource/).

 I am a research software engineering at **UCL’s Centre for Advanced Research Computing**.
-I graduated from the University of Delhi with a major in CS and Mathematics in 2024 (with a thesis titled “_Computational upgrades to the high energy physics analysis pipeline for future LHC/HL-LHC runs_”).
+I graduated from the University of Delhi with a major in IT and Mathematics in 2024 (with a thesis titled “_Computational upgrades to the high energy physics analysis pipeline for future LHC/HL-LHC runs_”).
 My thesis was carried out at the **European Organisation for Nuclear Research** (CERN), under the **Princeton Institute for Computational Science and Engineering** (PICSciE) / **Princeton Research Computing group**.

 My research interests lie in walking on a thin yet possible line between **programming languages** and **high performance computing for computational science**.
 I am extremely passionate about open-source and open-science, and I volunteer for a few open-source programs.